a00ayad00/a00ayad00/README.md

 ### About me:
 I'm Ayad from Egypt.
-I started working on machine learning, deep learning, computer vision projects, then working on many NLP projects till now.
+I'm working on Data Analysis, machine learning models, deep learning.
 I really learned frameworks such as TensorFlow and Keras.

 I took many courses in AI, Python, ML, DL, NLP and more and I got adopted and encouragement certifications from them like Huawei,